 The principal type of meeting at which District business is conducted is at a regular bi-monthly meeting of the Board.
-Regular bi-monthly meetings of the Board of Directors will be held the first and third Tuesdays of each month, to begin at or after 5p.m., but normally at 7:30p.m., in the boardroom located at the District office (220 Nellen Avenue, Corte Madera, California) unless otherwise stated in a Board adopted calendar for the upcoming year, prior to January 31st of each year.
+Regular bi-monthly meetings of the Board of Directors will normally be held the first and third Tuesdays of each month, to begin at or after 5p.m., with the typical start time at 6:30p.m., in the boardroom located at the District office (220 Nellen Avenue, Corte Madera, California) unless otherwise stated in a Board adopted calendar for the upcoming year.
+The Board will endeavor to adopt a Board calendar for the upcoming calendar year prior to December 31st, but not sooner than the seating of any new Directors elected in the November election.
+The Board Calendar will include the calendar of regular Board and committee meetings for January into the following calendar year.